The Intellectual Property and Antitrust Review: Japan

 Imposing an obligation on a licensee to grant the licensor non-exclusive licences for improved technology made by the licensee, in principle, would not constitute an unfair trade practice if the licensee can use the improved technology without restriction.

-However, even under the said non-exclusive licence scheme, if the licensor also imposes on the licensee a limit on, for instance, the type of parties to which the licensee can grant a licence to use the improved technology, it would constitute an unfair trade practice if it has the tendency to impede fair competition.
+However, even under this non-exclusive licence scheme, if the licensor also imposes on the licensee a limit on, for instance, the type of parties to which the licensee can grant a licence to use the improved technology, it would constitute an unfair trade practice if it has the tendency to impede fair competition.

 Obligations to report obtained knowledge and experience